-Ulsan is Korea’s 7th largest metropolitan city with a current population of 1.1 million people.
-The city is located in the southeast corner of the Korean peninsula, right next to Busan, on the East Sea (also known as the Sea of Japan).
-Due to its southern coastal location Ulsan residents get to enjoy mild winters and beautiful weather in the spring, summer and fall.
+Ulsan is Korea’s smallest metropolitan city with a population of 1.2 million people.
+The city is located in the southeast corner of the Korean peninsula, right next to Busan on the East Sea (also known as the Sea of Japan).
+Due to its southern coastal location, Ulsan residents get to enjoy mild winters and beautiful weather in the spring, summer and fall.

-Traditionally Ulsan has been recognized as an industrial port city with numerous influential industries including the auto sector and ship building – The world’s largest cargo ship manufacturers are located in Ulsan.
-Although part of the city is home to large industrial facilities the city has created a green belt which divides the metropolitan core, industrial spaces and agricultural areas.
+Traditionally, Ulsan’s been recognized as an industrial port city.
+Car and auto parts manufactures dot the inland industrial areas of the city while ship building companies line the coastal region.
+The world’s largest cargo ship manufacturers are located in Ulsan.
+Although part of the city is home to large industrial facilities, city planners created a green belt which divides the metropolitan core, industrial spaces and agricultural areas.